Employment Law Solicitors answer employees’ questions around how to deal with disciplinary hearings

 Any termination package should consist of your salary and contractual benefits to the termination date, accrued holiday and any bonus or share options due, together with a payment in lieu of notice.
 You may have to raise a formal grievance to demonstrate to your employer that you have a strong legal case against them, if they continue with the disciplinary process.

-It is standard practice to agree to a reference in these circumstances and to annex a copy to the Settlement Agreement.
+It is standard practice to agree to a reference in these circumstances and to annex a copy to the Settlement Agreement; contact our Settlement Agreement solicitors if you require guidance.

 In most cases, no. Your employer may still proceed with the disciplinary in your absence.
 You could offer this as an option to your employer, particularly where you are fearful of being dismissed for gross misconduct.
 We would not advise anyone to resign where there is pressure from the employer to resign, without us assessing your case.
 Resigning in the face of your employer’s breaches to bring a constructive unfair dismissal claim may not be the best way forward.